8 Best Laptops For AutoCAD 2024 (Latest Software Update)

 256GB: AutoCAD Files take anywhere from 10MB-4GB with 100MB being the average.
 If you install AutoCAD & Windows (both add up to 50GB), there’ll be around 200GB left for everything else (including CAD files).
 Students should be fine with this much.

-512GB: If you’re going to install other CAD software or make a living with AutoCAD (be it for 2D or 3D plans) you’re going to need at least this much.
+512GB: If you’re going to install other CAD software or make a living with AutoCAD for 3D models you’ll need this much.
+If it’s mostly 2D models this is too much.

 Laptops 1-2: Ideal for students or those getting started with AutoCAD.